flathub-infra/documentation/docs/02-for-app-authors/02-requirements.md

 Graphical applications must provide, preferably a SVG icon or at least a 256x256 PNG icon, properly [named and installed](https://docs.flatpak.org/en/latest/conventions.html#application-icons).

-Icon is optional for console applications but it is mandatory to appear on Flathub website search results.
+Icon is optional for console applications but it is mandatory if they intend to appear on Flathub website search results.

 ## Best practices